Ruan Xiao'er: Becoming an outlaw

 Wu Yong recommends involving the three Ruan brothers when Chao Gai, headman of Dongxi village in Yuncheng County, seeks his advice on whether to hijack valuables in transportation to the Grand Tutor Cai Jing in the imperial capital Dongjing.
 Visiting the Ruans in Shijie Village, Wu claims that he has come to buy some fish before proceeding to find out whether they are receptive to the proposal.
 Ruan Xiaoer, being the oldest and most astute, senses Wu is up to something else.
 The other two are straightforward and quickly reveal resentment of their poverty and oppression by officials.
 Although less forthcoming, when Wu Yong comes to his point, Ruan Xiao-er accepts the invitation like his brothers.
-The robbers, numbering seven including Liu Tang and Gongsun Sheng and with the help of Bai Sheng, who poses as a wine seller, succeed in seizing the valuables at the Yellow Mud Ridge by drugging the escorts of the gifts led by Yang Zhi.
+The robbers, numbering seven including Liu Tang and Gongsun Sheng and with the help of Bai Sheng, who poses as a wine seller, succeeds in seizing the valuables at the Yellow Mud Ridge by drugging the escorts of the gifts led by Yang Zhi.

-But the authorities soon track down essential clues and an arrest party is sent to seize Chao Gai at his house.
+But the authorities soon tracks down essential clues and an arrest party is sent to seize Chao Gai at his house.
 Chao, Wu Yong, Gongsun Sheng and Liu Tang flee to Shijie village.
-The Ruan brothers, familiar with the surrounding waters, lure the soldiers who have come for them into the waterways and wipe them out.
+The Ruan brothers, familiar with the surrounding waters, lure the soldiers who have come for them into the waterways and wipes them out.
 The seven men then seek refuge in the bandit stronghold of Liangshan Marsh.

 Wang Lun, the leader of Liangshan, tries to send them away with gifts fearing that they might usurp his position.
 Wu Yong, sensing Lin Chong's unhappiness with Wang, instigates him to kill the leader.
 Chao Gai is then elected the new chief of Liangshan, with Ruan Xiao'er taking the sixth position.

 Ruan Xiao'er puts his skill in water combat to good use in many battles.
 When Ling Zhen helps Huyan Zhuo, who is sent by the Song court to stamp out the outlaws, by shelling Liangshan with cannons, Song Jiang is anxious to have this threat quickly nipped.
-The Ruan brothers, swimming under water, stole up to Ling's artillery platform set by the bank, overturn it and lured Ling to chase after them into the marsh where they capture him.
-Ling Zhen joins Liangshan and later contributes to creating panic among Huyan's chain-linked armoured cavalry with the firing of cannons.
+The Ruan brothers, swimming under water, approach Ling's artillery platform set by the bank, overturn it and lure Ling to chase after them into the marsh where they capture him.
+Ling Zhen joins Liangshan and later contributes to creating panic among Huyan's chain-linked armored cavalry with the firing of cannons.